Graeme MacKay

-Early and personal life
+Graeme Patrick MacKay (born 23 September 1968) is a Canadian editorial cartoonist for The Hamilton Spectator, where he has worked full-time since 1997, making various political cartoons for the newspaper.

-Graeme MacKay was born on 23 September 1968 in Dundas, Ontario.
-As a graduate from Parkside High School in Dundas, he attended the University of Ottawa, majoring in History and Political Science.
-There, he submitted cartoons to the student newspaper, The Fulcrum, and was elected as graphics editor by newspaper staff.
-Between 1989 and 1991, he illustrated and, along with writer Paul Nichols, co-wrote a weekly comic strip entitled "Alas & Alack", a satire of current-day public figures framed in a medieval setting.
+Early life and career

-After a 2-year working tour through Europe and North Africa, he began getting illustrations published on a freelance basis in various newspapers and magazines, including the Toronto Star, the Ottawa Citizen, the Chicago Tribune, the Canadian Forum, and Policy Options, published by the Institute for Research on Public Policy.
-Between 1995 and 1997, he regularly submitted and had local editorial cartoons published in the Ancaster News and other Brabant newspapers (now owned by Metroland Media Group) under the pseudonym "Ham."
+MacKay was born in Dundas, Ontario.
+After graduating from Parkside High School, he attended the University of Ottawa, where he studied history and political science.
+He contributed cartoons to the student newspaper The Fulcrum and was elected its graphics editor.
+From 1989 to 1991 he illustrated "Alas & Alack", a weekly comic strip co-written with Paul Nichols that satirized public figures in a medieval setting.

-His work led to him being hired as a full-time editorial cartoonist for the Hamilton Spectator in 1997.
-Between 1999 and 2003, Graeme illustrated a comic strip exclusively for the Hamilton Spectator called Gridlock featuring 5 characters working at a fictitious local taxi company called Hammercab.
-Gridlock's creation came about through a partnership with Wade Hemsworth, a columnist at the Hamilton Spectator, who wrote the scripts.
+After spending two years working in Europe and North Africa, MacKay began publishing freelance illustrations in newspapers and magazines, including the Toronto Star, the Ottawa Citizen, the Chicago Tribune, the Canadian Forum, and Policy Options, published by the Institute for Research on Public Policy.
+From 1995 to 1997 he published local editorial cartoons in the Ancaster News and other Brabant newspapers (now owned by Metroland Media Group) under the pseudonym "Ham".

-Between 2008 and 2010, Graeme was president of the Association of Canadian Editorial Cartoonists, and hosted its biennial gathering in Hamilton in September 2010.
+MacKay was hired as a full-time editorial cartoonist at The Hamilton Spectator in 1997.
+From 1999 to 2003 he illustrated Gridlock, a comic strip written by Spectator columnist Wade Hemsworth about five workers at a fictitious taxi company, Hammercab.

-Graeme has lived in Hamilton, Ottawa, and Toronto.
-He also worked in London for 18 months as a counter clerk in the food halls of Harrods in Knightsbridge.
-He now resides in Hamilton with his wife Wendi and their daughters, Gillian and Jacqueline.
+MacKay was president of the Association of Canadian Editorial Cartoonists from 2008 to 2010 and hosted its biennial gathering in Hamilton in September 2010.
+He lives in Hamilton.